Mental Health

 Predictable structure: Anxiety thrives on uncertainty.
 Word games offer clear rules, known boundaries, fair outcomes.
 For an anxious brain, that predictability is soothing.

+Adam Gazzaley, a neuroscientist at UCSF, found that certain structured cognitive tasks produce brain states similar to meditation.
+Specifically: increased alpha wave activity in the prefrontal cortex and reduced activity in the default mode network.
 The default mode network is your brain's autopilot.
 It activates when you're not focused on anything specific, and it's the network most associated with rumination and worry.
 Meditation teaches you to quiet it.
 An absorbing word game quiets it on its own.

 What therapists actually think